IgorJoaquimn/Brazilian-Neighborhood-Name-Generator/README.md

 # Named Entity Generation using PyTorch

-This project implements an autoregressive token-level language model using PyTorch.
+This project implements an autoregressive token-level language model using PyTorch following [Bengio et al. 2000](http://dx.doi.org/10.1162/153244303322533223).
 The autoregressive token-level language model serves as the foundation for more recent architectures, such as GPT-2 and other large language models (LLMs).
 These models build upon the principles of autoregression, leveraging self-attention mechanisms and transformer architectures to capture long-range dependencies and generate coherent sequences of tokens.
 In this work, the approach is more simpler, given the embedding in the context-window, we use a simple MLP to predict the next token in a self-supervised manner.

+this work is influenced by [karpathy makemore](https://github.com/karpathy/makemore)

 ## Dataset